 This is a situation Marie experienced telling me, "Because I was away at school after coming out to my mom, I didn't have the experience of 'living with it' daily so I wasn't aware that she was really struggling with it.
 But about a year ago she admitted to me that she did struggle with understanding it at first, but that changed when she spoke to other gay people and sought out resources for parents of gay people.
 They helped her understand that being gay doesn't change who your son/daughter is."

 DON'T: Ask if it is a phase

 Your gay son or daughter knows who they are attracted to the same way you do.
-Yes, sexuality exists on a spectrum and yes it can be fluid, but If they are coming to you with this information, it's safe to say they are currently quite sure.
+Yes, sexuality exists on a spectrum and yes it can be fluid, but if they are coming to you with this information, it's safe to say they are currently quite sure.
 Trying to change your child's sexuality is one of the most harmful things you can do.
-There is a reason conversion therapy has staggering rates of failure and a reason provinces are banning it outright.
+There is a reason conversion therapy has staggering rates of failure and a reason the federal government is moving to criminalize it.
 It's also important not to look for a reason.
 Marie says: "Don't assume or ask if your kids' sexuality was "caused" by something. ie: asking if there was a traumatic experience or relationship that caused your kid to "turn," (I think this is very common for gay women to be asked) or if they just "haven't met the right guy/girl yet."